SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 The following are the different scripts which can be found in this directory

 1. accept-oracle-invitation.sh - This script can be used to accept an oracle invitation.
 This script takes in 3 parameters, the wallet name, the brand in and brand out.
 An example of a command to run this is ```./accept-oracle-invitation.sh $WALLET_NAME ATOM USD```.
 This requires the oracles to have provisioned a smart wallet as per the <a href="https://github.com/jacquesvcritien/agoric-chainlink-setup-docs">setup docs</a>.
 2. provision-wallet.sh - This script can be used to provision a smart wallet.
 This script takes in one parameter, the wallet name.
-An example of a command to run this is ```./provision-wallet.sh $WALLET_NAME```
+An example of a command to run this is ```./provision-wallet.sh $WALLET_NAME```.
+This requires oracles to have created a wallet as per the <a href="https://github.com/jacquesvcritien/agoric-chainlink-setup-docs">setup docs</a>.

 #### config